-The good news is this: ESOS compliance is much less onerous than many predecessor energy audit schemes, with practical recommendations that are genuinely valuable for every organisation.
+The good news is that ESOS compliance is much less onerous than many predecessor energy audit schemes, with practical recommendations that are genuinely valuable for every organisation.

 Does ESOS compliance apply to your organisation?